-In Yemen, 22.2 million people (80% of the population) need humanitarian assistance.
-Saudi Arabia has been accused by an independent UN panel of using the threat of starvation as 'an instrument of war'.
+In Yemen, 24 million people require urgent humanitarian assitance, 9.9 million of whom are children.
+Saudi Arabia has been accused by an independent UN panel of using the threat of starvation as 'an instrument of war.'

 This is a UK issue.
 On the Security Council, the UK is the 'lead' country for Yemen.
 It also has close bilateral relations with Saudi Arabia - the country that is leading military action against Yemen's Houthi rebels and is, according to the UN, responsible for the majority of civilian deaths.
-The UK must build support for a new Security Council resolution demanding a ceasefire, and use its influence with Saudi Arabia to press them to adhere to the current ceasefire and ongoing peace talks.
+The UK must use its influence with Saudi Arabia to press them to adhere to the current ceasefire and ongoing peace talks.

 Key asks - what to include